University Library COVID-19 Response

 We appreciate your patience and understanding as we reopen our facilities.

 Cloth face coverings are required at all times throughout library facilities.
 Please review the university's COVID-19 face covering policy, which includes information about face shields and other mitigation measures that must be pre-approved by Student Accessibility Services (for students) or University Human Resources (for employees).

-Cloth face coverings will be available for purchase at Bookends Cafe, located in Parks Library, starting the week of August 17; however, face coverings are currently available for purchase at the ISU Bookstore, located in the Memorial Union.
+Face coverings are currently available for purchase at the ISU Bookstore, located in the Memorial Union.
 Individually wrapped disposable face masks are available in vending machines across campus, and in the five markets operated by ISU Dining:

 - Memorial Union